nexpy/nexpy/README.rst

 .. note:: NeXpy should still run without these additional packages, but invoking
           the relevant menu items will trigger an exception.

-.. warning:: The current version of NeXpy (0.4.0) has spec2nexus as a
-             requirement.
-This will be corrected in a future release.
-In the meantime, please install it using ``pip install spec2nexus`` or ``easy_install spec2nexus``.

 Semantic Versioning
 -------------------
 With the release of v0.1.0, NeXpy is using `Semantic Versioning